✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Phu Quoc, and what should I expect weather-wise?
+When's the absolute best time to visit Phu Quoc, and is it worth braving the shoulder seasons?

-Are there any cultural nuances or customs I should be aware of as a visitor?
+Are there any cultural nuances I should be aware of to show respect to locals?

 What is the cheapest month to visit Phu Quoc, Vietnam?